shalecraig/SInk.js/README.md

-jQuery Meow
+jQuery Sync
 ===========

-A plugin to provide Growl-like notifications.
-Will support bindings for various jQuery events and ability to 'meow' the content of a bound element (e.g. a Rails flash on load) or a message passed as an argument (e.g. button clicks).
+A plugin to provide asynchronous object-passing between tabs.
+For reals, yo.